Recent Deals – 20 January 2020

 Oxford Nanopore Technologies, developer of molecular analysis systems with applications in environmental monitoring and plant science, raised $144 million in a Growth Equity round from a group of undisclosed investors.
 The investment follows the announcement that the company shelved its plans for a IPO.

 Hesai, a developer of LiDAR technology for autonomous vehicles and natural gas leak detection, raised $173 million in a Series C round led by Bosch Group.
 Lightspeed China Partners.
 ON Semiconductor, Qiming Venture Partners, Detong Capital and Axiom Asia Private Capital also participated in the funding round.
 Founded in 2013, the China-based company develops smart lasers for autonomous cars, and currently has pilots across 18 countries.
 The company now has over 600 employees and 364 patents and will use the funding to commercialize the product globally.

 Find the Start-ups You’re Looking for in Seconds

 i3 is Cleantech Group’s data platform.
 It gives you fast and accurate insight into the deals, investors and technologies driving sustainable innovation globally.
 From agriculture to energy and mobility to IA, you’ll get the big picture and the fine details.
-And best of all, you can start a three-day trial for free.
+Request an i3 demo.